Dialogic Action CIC t/a Dialogica

 - Certificates in healthcare, business, mediation and chaplaincy.

 Jonathan has a wide field of experience including being a parent, devising and managing private education programmes with home-schooled children and refugees, writing, storytelling and arts workshops, extensive overland travel including in the Middle East, international organic food business founder and victim-offender mediation.
-His interests include non-verbal communication, quantum science, meditation, mysticism, autism, neurodiversity, dialogue, systems and organisations, anthropology, critical arts in health, relationship centred care, writing, music, painting, photography, yoga, chi-gong and the arts.
+His interests include relational and transpersonal coaching, non-verbal communication, quantum science, meditation, mysticism, autism, neurodiversity, dialogue, systems and organisations, anthropology, critical arts in health, writing, music, painting, photography, yoga, chi-gong and the arts.
 He received a diagnosis of Aspergers and ADHD in 2014, was once a postman on the Isle of Skye and has a short-legged cat called Paris (he didn’t choose that name).
+He lives some of the time in Sheffield, England and prefers a peripatetic lifestyle, living and working from abroad in a self-converted van with mobile wifi.

 Jackie is vendor agnostic, using her knowledge and expertise to identify, design and implement tailored solutions for her clients.
 At her best when translating complex change requirements into specific deliverables, Jackie has designed and delivered multi-million-pound global productivity programmes and large-scale re-skilling systems.
 Throughout her dialogic coaching and consultancy work Jackie brings her passionate belief in the potential of people to meet and exceed challenges beyond what they think possible.